privacytools/privacytools.io/SECURITY.md

 1. Confirm the problem and determine affected services.
 2. Audit infrastructure and/or code to find any potential similar problems.
 3. Prepare fixes for all releases currently in production, which will be implemented as quickly as possible.

+Additionally, if user data was directly affected or compromised, we will inform affected users to the best of our ability via email and/or a website notification with more information about the incident.

 ## Comments on this Policy